Margaret Sentamu Masagazi: Career

-In 1994, Margaret became the secretary general for the Uganda Media Women’s Association, and later replaced Victoria Namusisi Nalongo as the chairperson when Victoria quit the position to join politics.
+In 1994, Margaret became the secretary general for the Uganda Media Women's Association, and later replaced Victoria Namusisi Nalongo as the chairperson when Victoria quit the position to join politics.

-Margaret picked interest and appreciated women and gender between 1996 and 1998 when she researched on women in the media for her Master's degree at the department of Women and Gender Studies, Makerere University.
+Margaret picked interest and appreciated women and gender between 1996 and 1998 when she researched on women in the media for her master's degree at the department of Women and Gender Studies, Makerere University.
 Due to lack of women's participation in the media, they helped to organise scholarship for women and 50 women were able to benefit.
 Since then, Margaret has been advocating for the integration of gender into media training and work to solve the issue of women marginalisation in media fraternity in Uganda.
 Margaret's activism is against sexism in the news media in Uganda.

 Personal life

-Margaret is married to Nasser Kiggundu Masagazi with two children who later separated with the husband due to her busy work schedules of activism, and journalism which is affected by societal structures.